 You are not your mistakes or your trials and tribulations.
 Spend time with and on yourself being kind to yourself.
 Treat yourself as you do your best friend.
 If your best friend was being hard on themselves, what would you say to them?

 Reframe your negative self-talk.
-Learn to think for yourself and not take on board comments of others.
+Learn to think for yourself and not take on board the comments of others.

 Be with people who bring you up and visit places that make you happy.
 Get out of your head, into your heart and stop feeling sorry for yourself.
-Beating yourself up or feeling guilty isn’t going to work, or blaming yourself for yours or someone else’s behaviour towards you.
+Beating yourself up or feeling guilty isn’t going to work, or blaming yourself for your or someone else’s behaviour towards you.
 If someone treated you or is treating you wrong be nice to yourself and leave them out of your life.

 4. Looking after yourself

 You have to take care of yourself.
 So, perform daily and nightly rituals such as meditation, visualisation and positive affirmations.

 - Take pride in your appearance.

 - Exercise your body.

 What are you passionate about?
 That is your sense of purpose and you need to live it and own it.
 If you are a really busy person, then make sure to factor in time to fulfil your passions.
 What actions are you taking with your passions?
 Do you have more than one purpose/passion?